-- Obtain a "Petition for Advanced Placement Examination Credit" from the Office of Admissions and Records; - Attach official copies of AP score reports from the College Board or an official copy of your high school transcript (if it reports Advanced Placement Examinations); and - Take the completed petition and supporting documentation to a Counselor for review. - 4.
-If you wish to receive credit for an AP examination not on this list, you should obtain a petition from the Office of Admissions and Records and submit it to the Vice President of Instruction, who will evaluate requests on a case-by-case
+- Obtain a "Petition for Advanced Placement Examination Credit" from the Admissions and Records Office - Attach official copies of AP score reports from the College Board or an official copy of your high school transcript (if it reports Advanced Placement Examinations) - 3.
+Take the completed petition and supporting documentation to a Counselor for review - 4.
+If you wish to receive credit for an AP examination not on this list, you should obtain a petition from the Admissions and Records Office and submit it to the Vice President of Instruction, who will evaluate requests on a case-by-case basis.